cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 Benchmarks have also confirmed a large portion of the sent and received bytes is due to transaction gossiping.

-DOG is a protocol that aims to reduce the number of duplicate transactions sent while maintaining the resilience to attacks.
+DOG is a protocol that aims to reduce the number of duplicate transactions received while maintaining the resilience to attacks.

 ## Alternative Approaches